 Those who brave the mines here will be rewarded with an elaborately designed set of the seven dwarfs inside.
 The outside design is a pretty sight too: a lush forested environment.

 Space Mountain is perhaps the most thrilling of the classic indoor Disney coasters.
 This ride features sharp turns, steep dips and takes place entirely in the dark.
 The lights surrounding the track give the feeling of ripping through space and being sucked into a wormhole.
 There are no loops here but it still might get intense for the squeamish or young children.

 The cavernous entrance queue doesn’t have any interactive segments but the hall itself is atmospheric and interesting.
 Windows along the walls peer out into space and highlight stars and constellations.
 This is a very popular attraction so expect to wait a while.

 Pirate of the Caribbean is another dark, slow ride suitable for all ages.
-The ride was actually originally created in 1967, long before the movie most associated it with.
+The ride was originally created in 1967, long before the movie most associated it.
 This attraction tells a story as you follow along in your own pirate boat.
-The scenes really come alive with dialogue, music and some classic set design.
+The scenes really come alive with dialogue, music, and some classic set design.

 The ride was eventually redesigned after the popularity of the movie and added some likenesses of Jack Sparrow and other beloved characters from the film.

 Let your child experience the thrill of a race track with this safe, kid-friendly course!
 The cars are really gas-powered, but the speed is capped at 6 MPH.
 Each track is separated from all others.
 So while you can steer the car around turns, your child will always be safe from collisions and guided into their own lane.

 In case you haven’t guessed by now, there’s not much fun to be had here for adults.
 But giving your son or daughter the chance to have their first “drive” could be a nice memory.
 This ride is best enjoyed by kids 9 years old and under.